dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   Like a library, it has its own import scope and may contain its own imports.

-*   Like a part file, all of the top-level declarations it produces end up in the top-level scope of the main library.
+*   Like a part file, all of the top-level declarations it produces end up in the top-level scope of the augmented library.

-*   Like a part file, it shares a private scope with the main library and the two have mutual access to private declarations in the other file.
+*   Like a part file, it shares a private scope with the augmented library and the two have mutual access to private declarations in the other file.

-Augmentations have a few features unique to them:
+Library augmentations may also contain declaration augmentations, which augment existing declarations from the library.
+Some examples include:

-*   An augmentation may add new members to existing types in the main library, including adding new values to enums.
+*   Type augmentations, which can add new members to types, including adding new values to enums, or even alter the type hierarchy by adding mixins, etc.

-*   A function in the augmentation may wrap the body of a function in the main library, or provide a body if none was present.
+*   Function augmentations, which can replace the body of a function, or provide a body if none was present.

-*   A variable in the augmentation may wrap the initializer of a variable in the main library, or provide an initializer if none was present.
+*   Variable augmentations may wrap the initializer of a variable in the augmented library, or provide an initializer if none was present.

-*   An enum value in the augmentation may replace the argument list of an enum value in the main library, or provide an argument list if none was present.

 These can't be expressed today using only imports, exports, and part files.

-### Defining an augmentation
+### Defining an library augmentation

-An augmentation has almost the same syntax and semantics as a normal Dart library.
-Augmentations are distinguished by a special `library` directive with an `augment` modifier, like so:
+An library augmentation has almost the same syntax and semantics as a normal Dart library.
+They are distinguished by a special `library` directive with an `augment` modifier, like so:

 ```dart